 S4.L Adaptive Management of Land Application Fields

-The Permittee must use adaptive management to prevent the build-up of excess nutrients in the soil.
-The goal is to reduce fall soil nitrate concentrations in land application fields to a Risk Level of Medium or less.
+The Permittee must use adaptive management to prevent the build-up of excess nitrogen and phosphorus in the soil.
+The requirement is to reduce fall soil nitrate concentrations in land application fields to a Risk Level of Medium or less and to maintain soil phosphorous levels below 60 ppm west of the Cascades (Bray P1) and below 40 ppm east of the Cascades (Olsen (bicarbonate) extraction).

 Step 1: Determine Field Risk Level